Comparing Grades of Matcha: Culinary And Ceremonial Matcha Powder

 If you’re looking to make traditional (ceremonial) matcha using a whisk, you’ll of course want to use ceremonial matcha.
 It’s smoother to whisk and easy to drink on its own.

-Culinary grade is perfect for mixing drinks and baking.
+Culinary grade, on the other hand, is perfect for mixing drinks and baking.
 You wouldn’t want to mix your expensive ceremonial grade matcha into a latte or cake… would you?
-Matcha has been mixed into a lot of delicious desserts, see what Matcha treats you can buy!
+Matcha has been mixed into a lot of delicious desserts, in fact, see what Matcha treats you can buy!

 Culinary matcha isn’t just used for cooking because it’s cheaper, it’s also because the flavour is so much stronger.
 You wouldn’t be able to taste ceremonial grade matcha if you made anything with it, it would get lost in all the other ingredients.